CareF/Show-Texdoc/readme.md

 by this package.

 ## Version
-- v1.0.0: The first realse that realize basic function of showing docs.
+- v1.0.0: The first release that realize basic function of showing docs.

 - v1.0.1: Bug fix.
-Creat path for cache file when loading the package.
+Create path for cache file when loading the package.

 ## Usage
 Press `Ctrl+Shift+P` to call the panel, input `show texdoc` and choose